pyrogram/pyrogram/docs/source/start/BasicUsage.rst

 Simple API Access
 -----------------

-The easiest way to interact with the API is via the :class:`Client <pyrogram.Client>` class which exposes bot-like_ methods.
-The purpose of this Client class is to make it even simpler to work with Telegram's API by abstracting the raw functions listed in the API scheme.
+The easiest way to interact with the Telegram API is via the :class:`Client <pyrogram.Client>` class, which exposes bot-like_ methods.
+The purpose of this Client class is to make it even simpler to work with the API by abstracting the raw functions listed in the scheme.

 The result is a much cleaner interface that allows you to: